ekito-line/VoiSketch/README.md

 # VoiSketch
-Interactive program that lets you draw pictures with your voice.
+This interactive program lets you draw pictures with your voice.